What is the purpose of Tarot cards?

 In other words, any revelation; no matter the time period referenced, will have some relevance to know or understand at the time of your Tarot card reading.
 As any truly loving presence would be and without judgment, Tarot cards seek to serve us in the highest possible way.
 Through illumination, the Tarot reflects those thoughts or actions already taken (past), in process (present), or the potential result if we continue in a particular direction.

-Are Tarot cards evil or demonic?
+Is the purpose of Tarot cards evil or demonic?

 I have been a Tarot card reader for over 23 years, and my study of Tarot cards will continue for as long as I live.
 They are that deeply profound.
 One need only ask themselves who or what stands to gain by labeling Tarot cards as evil or demonic, making a connection between Tarot cards and fortunetelling, or labeling them as the occult.